DTJF/fbdoc/src/doc/Examples.md

   ...)
 AS GooAxis PTR
 \endverbatim

-fb-doc extracts the names of the function and its parameters, generates a matching template and returns the customized template and the original code.
+\Proj extracts the names of the function and its parameters, generates a matching template and returns the customized template and the original code.
 The entries for the individual documentation texts are marked with the text `FIXME`: